 Installing Electrical Sockets

-There is a possibility you’ll need one or two plug sockets installed inside your new room.
+There is a possibility you’ll need one or two power points installed inside your new room.
 If you already have some in there think carefully about how many you’ll need.
 It’s not like the job is difficult to carry out, but you’ll need a qualified electrician to do it for you.
 Speak with a professional to discuss your opinions.

 Adding A Few Windows